 Tip: Just do it together!
 Whether you love it or hate it, be in it together!

 The Problem: You have young kids who you cannot take to Taraweeh prayers, but both of you want to participate.

 Tips: If possible, take turns attending Taraweeh prayers.
 One night, the husband attends all Taraweeh prayers, and another day the wife has a chance to visit.
 Since it is recommended for men to pray in congregation, I would suggest that the husbands pray Isha in the congregation and then return home to take care of the kids during their off days.
 This will divide the time somewhat and help develop a successful partnership.

 Learn & read the Quran together:

 The Problem: In your daily busy schedule, you are not able to spare time to read and healthily learn Quran.

 Joining any Online Quran learning center is also an excellent idea.
 Select a time when you both are available to learn Quran online.
-The modern technology has made it easier so, why not take advantage of it!
+Modern technology has made it easier so, why not take advantage of it!

 The Problem: I’tikaf is an excellent way to end Ramadan.
 However, if you are planning to make I’tikaf, let your spouse know as this decision affects them.
 Conversations about the number of days you plan on staying in the masjid, whether you will be using any technology, how often will be calling, whether you will return at all, etc.